dalesgit/zettelkasten/proper-12-draft-3.md

 * The beginning and the end (Alpha and Omega)
 * Holy one

-Where our focus is reveals the active image we are using to engage God in prayer.
+~~The active image we are using to engage God in prayer will be revealed by how we respond.~~

-Meister Eckhart imagined God as putting the seed of life into us:

-    *The seed of God is in us.
-Now the seed of a pear tree grows into a pear tree and a hazel seed grows into a hazel tree; a seed of God grows into God.*

-### Prayer to change us

-The image that has sustained me the most is that when we pray we are not trying to change God but to change ourselves.
-This understanding suggests an image of God as one who desires that we grow into who we are meant to be,  to thrive, to get to the end of life and be able to say thank you.

-## Changing us

-The names for God that we find in the Bible are rich indeed.
-"Most high God", "He who is", "The Lord who heals", "The Lord who sanctifies", -- *that just scratches the surface*.
 But if we imagine God to be a "prosecuting attorney" or "judge", all God's efforts to heal or sanctify us will not work – "we will fail to thrive".
 We will relate to God with defensiveness, with arguments, with stonewalling when what God desires is for us is to melt into an embrace of love.

+~~The image that has sustained me the most is that when we pray we are not trying to change God but to change ourselves.
+This understanding suggests an image of God as one who desires that we grow into who we are meant to be,  to thrive, to get to the end of life and be able to say thank you.~~

+## Prayer to change us

+A particularly powerful image for me is a God who desires what is best for me -- best in the long run, not the short term.
+In other words:

+"When I pray to God I do not pray to change God, change God's mine, but rather to change me."

-*Or if the child asks for an egg, will (they) give a scorpion?
+> if the child asks for an egg, will (they) give a scorpion?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!"*

 Indeed, as a parent trying to love my child, I knew full well that what the child wanted might well not be what the child needed in order to thrive.
 I used to say that my goal as a parent was to prepare her to be able to cross the street without holding my hand.
 At the time I couldn’t imagine that little girl crossing the street without getting run over.

-If it’s the case that God loves us as much as the person who loves us the most, it may equally be the case that when we pray to God we’re not asking God to change, but rather we’re saying, “God, I’m ready to be changed myself.”
+~~If it’s the case that God loves us as much as the person who loves us the most, it may equally be the case that when we pray to God we’re not asking God to change, but rather we’re saying, “God, I’m ready to be changed myself.”~~

-It matters what our image of God is, because the image we bring to the relationship will limit the possibilities for growth in us.
+~~It matters what our image of God is, because the image we bring to the relationship will limit the possibilities for growth in us.
 One learns quickly in gardening that much depends on the soil, the nutrients, the temperature, the moisture, the light we provide the plants.
-The difference is between a flourishing -- *whatever it is* -- and one that "fails to thrive."
+The difference is between a flourishing -- *whatever it is* -- and one that "fails to thrive."~~

+Meister Eckhart imagined God as putting the seed of life into us:

+    *The seed of God is in us.
+Now the seed of a pear tree grows into a pear tree and a hazel seed grows into a hazel tree; a seed of God grows into God.*

 ## Citizens of the Kingdom